UoB-COMSM0166/2025-group-11b/README.md

 These landmarks are not just **visual elements** 👀 but play a **strategic role in defense** 🛡️, with some offering **unique defensive abilities** 🔥.

-By combining **historical authenticity** 📜 with **engaging gameplay** 🎮, we have created a **tower defense game unlike any other**—one that **challenges players strategically** 🧠 while also offering an **educational journey through time** ⏳📚.

-By introducing a unique tower upgrade system ⚙️, we allow players to customize and enhance their defenses 🔧🛡️ in ways never seen before.
-This innovative mechanic 💡 ensures that no two battles are the same, encouraging strategic thinking 🧠 while offering a deeply immersive gameplay experience 🎮.
+Beyond this, we have also implemented a distinctive tower upgrade mode 🏰🔄, allowing players to evolve their defenses in historically meaningful ways.

 <div align="center">
   <table>
     <tr>